Skip to Content

 Mother and child playing broken telephone

-Start with single words if your child is very young and slowly move up to phrases, then entire sentences as they become more competent at listening.
+Start with single words if your children are very young and slowly move up to phrases, then entire sentences as they become more competent at listening.

 Make up a word or sentence and whisper it into your child’s ear, who must whisper it to the next family member, who continues passing the message around the table.
 The last person to hear the message says it out loud.